digital-work-lab/open-source-project/docs/week_1_teaching_notes.md

 Sign-up

-- You can only contribute to a group if you have signalled your intent in the issue discussion before.
+- You can only contribute to a group if you have signaled your intent in the issue discussion before.
 - Your participation will be confirmed and your account will be linked to the project issue.

 Prior experience:

 - The process has worked very well in previous semesters.
 - Please let us know if there are any problems in finding a group.
-- We reserve the right to change group (use fixed assignments) if needed.
+- We reserve the right to change groups (use fixed assignments) if needed.

 We have several **incentives to start contributing early** instead of creating a large commit at the end.